Referendary: Germany

-All law graduates must article as Referendars for two years before being admitted to practice.
+All law graduates must act as Referendars for two years before being admitted to practice.
 The traineeship is intended to provide practical knowledge that cannot be taught at university.

 During the trainee phase, law graduates are employed and paid by the state.
 Trainees pass through different stages, working as a law clerk at different types of courts, for the local public prosecutor's office, and at lawyers' offices.
 The training comprises several stages that give the Referendar experience working under supervision in various fields of law.

 For trainee teachers the preparatory service lasts between 18 and 24 months depending on the state.
 During this time, Referendars are employed by and paid for by the state as candidates for the 'upper' or 'senior' service ranks as government employees (Beamte), depending on which type of school they are training at.
 A teacher's traineeship consists of academic courses as well as hands-on teaching.
 At the end of the traineeship, trainee teachers take their Second State Examination to qualify for government employment as teachers.